amitanilkulkarni/iitm-thesis-template/readme.md

 	texlive-publishers
 	texlive-science

+For Windows, download and install the latest LyX bundle from this website: http://www.lyx.org/Download The same installer will also install MiKTeX on your computer.

 ## Installation ##

 The template should work on Windows as well as Linux.
+However, I recommend using Linux for this since it's much easier to configure there.

 #### For Linux: ####